 I learned that Joel Barlow began as a chaplain to the Continental Army during the Revolutionary War and ended as a Liberal who supported the French Revolution and dreamed of global government.
 He was a personal friend of both Thomas Jefferson and Tom Paine.
 Maybe some day I will read EVERY LINE of his Columbiad.

 The British reviewer cited above tries to label Barlow as having become an atheist in the later stages of his life.
-Reading from the last book of The Columbiad it seems doubtful to me, since true atheists don’t use this type of language.
+Reading from the last book of The Columbiad it seems doubtful to me.
 And yet the Aquila Report confirms this idea and holds Barlow up as America’s first acclaimed atheist in the public sphere.

 Regardless of his beliefs and values, I still love Barlow’s poetry though I appear to be going against the current on that one.
 I love his use of lyrically obscure vocabulary.
 I love his broad range of pan-continental and environmental imagery.
 I love his lists of tributary rivers, empires, natural phenomena, kingdoms and historical personages.
 His poetry gets me very high.

 But his global optimism and his sense of inevitable moral progress is so pronounced that it is depressing—to contrast his lofty humanist dream of the world’s future to yesterday’s news is too much of a disjuncture.
-He really thought America was destined to democratically guide the nations of the world into a global republic based on reason and moral restraint.
+Barlow thought America was destined to democratically guide the nations of the world into a global republic based on reason and moral restraint.
 What would he say today?
 How far off was his vision?
-How far have we fallen and how much further is the descent ?

 The end of this 9-volume poem has lots of gold to mine.
-This stuff begs to be satirized, I know, but I still love it.
-Just because we have degenerated to the point that we lack appreciation for his verse does not detract from its quality.
+His verse begs to be satirized, I know, but I still love it.
+Just because we have degenerated to the point that we lack appreciation for his work does not detract from its quality.

 Poetically, Barlow set the bar quite high: